-From the time you have known computers, you are also familiar with memory.
+Since you know computers, you are also familiar with memory.
 You understand that computers need to store data to function smoothly.
-Now, in a computer system, it is very important to have a system that lets you search, select, and store information easily.
+It is very important to have a computer system that lets you search, select, and store information easily.
 This is where a database comes into the picture.
-As Oracle mentions, a database is an organized collection of structured information that is typically stored electronically in a computer system.
-The data is generally stored in the form of tables with rows and columns in a database so that its processing becomes easier.
+As Oracle mentions, a database is an organized collection of structured information stored electronically in a computer system.
+The data is generally stored in tables with rows and columns in a database to make processing easier.

 You must have already come across such rows and columns in tables while working in Microsoft Excel.
-Well, spreadsheets are a convenient way to organize data when a single user is working on it, and there is no complex data manipulation involved.
-On the other hand, databases are capable of holding much larger sets of organized information, and multiple users can simultaneously work on accessing and querying the data.
+Well, spreadsheets are a convenient way to organize data when a single user is working on it, and no complex data manipulation is involved.
+On the other hand, databases can hold much larger sets of organized information, and multiple users can simultaneously work on accessing and querying the data.
 Now, you can control a database using a database management system (DBMS).
-Using a DBMS, a database can be easily accessed, managed, modified, updated, organized, and controlled.
-To perform all the operations on a database, a programming language called SQL (Structured Query Language) is used.
+A database can be easily accessed, managed, modified, updated, organized, and controlled using a DBMS.
+A programming language called SQL (Structured Query Language) is used to perform all the operations on a database.

-Let us give you an introduction to SQL and what purpose it serve when working on a database.
+Let us give you an introduction to SQL and what purpose it serves when working on a database.

 SQL Explained

-Dated back to the 1970s, SQL or Structured Query Language is still the most popular programming language when it comes to relational databases.
+SQL, or Structured Query Language, was developed in the 1970s and is still the most popular programming language for relational databases.

 By relational databases, we mean those in which the data is stored in a tabular format.
 For example, here is an image showing a simple dataset:

-Some of the commonly used relational database management systems are MySQL, Oracle, PostgreSQL, and MSSQL.
+Some commonly used relational database management systems are MySQL, Oracle, PostgreSQL, and MSSQL.

-SQL commands are divided into a number of categories; some of the popular ones are mentioned here:
+SQL commands are divided into several categories; some of the popular ones are mentioned here:

 Some of the widely used SQL commands are: